Agentic AI-RAN Empowering Synergetic Sensing, Communication, Computing, and Control: Architecture Design for SC3 Integration in Low-Altitude Wireless Networks

 \subsection{Comparison with Other Related Methods}

-To better position the proposed architecture within the existing ecosystem, Table \ref{table1} provides a comparative overview with several representative paradigms.
-Traditional works in sensing-communication fusion and Conventional MEC have laid a solid foundation for network intelligence by significantly enhancing data relaying and static task offloading capabilities \cite{acharya2025agentic}.
-These established frameworks are highly efficient for their intended functional objectives.
-Building upon these advancements, the proposed Agentic AI-RAN aims to further address the emerging requirements of real-time, closed-loop control in embodied intelligence scenarios \cite{liu2022integrated}.
-While modular edge control systems provide robust deterministic support, our framework introduces a CoT reasoning mode to add a layer of cognitive flexibility, allowing the node to interpret complex human instructions through a reasoning process.
-CoT reasoning is adopted as a representative realization of task-level semantic reasoning.
-Furthermore, to complement software-based virtualization, we employ MIG-based hard isolation to ensure that compute-intensive inference and time-critical RAN functions can coexist harmoniously without resource interference.
+To better position the proposed architecture within the existing ecosystem, Table \ref{table1} provides a qualitative positioning of the proposed architecture relative to several representative paradigms.
+Traditional works in sensing-communication fusion and conventional MEC mainly strengthen data relaying and static task offloading \cite{liu2022integrated,mach2017mobile}, whereas modular edge control systems provide deterministic support for control tasks.
+Building upon these advancements, the proposed Agentic AI-RAN further introduces task-level semantic planning together with vertically integrated hardware-software isolation, allowing high-level instructions to be translated into executable SC3 actions while limiting interference between compute-intensive inference and time-critical RAN functions.
+Table \ref{table1} positions the proposed framework at the architectural level, while Section V evaluates its behavior using the closest available baseline and under different resource configurations.
 Rather than replacing existing methods, this architecture is intended to provide a specialized, scalable foundation for mission-critical edge applications where tightly coupled SC3 execution is essential \cite{huang2024communication}.